HyperOs HyperDrive: HyperDrive III

-It uses Parallel ATA (PATA) (max 100 MB/s) or Serial ATA (SATA) interface.
+The Hyperdrive III uses a Parallel ATA (PATA) (max 100 MB/s) or Serial ATA (SATA) interface.
 For the first time, memory capacity could be changed by using memory slots.
 It uses ECC DDR SDRAM (max 2 GiB per DIMM).
 Maximum capacity started at 6 DIMM (12 GiB), and was later changed to 8 DIMM (16 GiB).

-Non-volatile storage is achieved using an integral 160 minute 7.2 V battery backup battery (1250 mAh), external adapter, or HyperOs software.
+Non-volatile storage is achieved using an integral 160-minute 7.2 V battery backup battery (1250 mAh), external adapter, or HyperOs software.

 It uses the Xilinx Spartan FPGA and Atmel controller array.

 The circuit board was produced by DCE.

 HyperDrive 4

-It supports both SATA and PATA interfaces (PATA native), with interface speed up to 133 MB/s.
+It supports both SATA and PATA interfaces (PATA native), with interface speeds up to 133 MB/s.
 It uses ECC DDR SDRAM (max 2 GiB per DIMM).

 Maximum capacity is 8 DIMM (16 GiB, PC1600-PC3200).
-Memory of different sizes can be mixed, but only if DIMMs of same capacity are used in 1 bank (4 DIMM/bank).
+Memory of different sizes can be mixed, but only if DIMMs of the same capacity are used in 1 bank (4 DIMM/bank).

-It supports non-volatile memory backup using optional 2.5-inch PATA drive, HyperOs software (which swaps RAM contents to a different drive) or backup battery (5 Ah or 10 Ah).
+It supports non-volatile memory backup using an optional 2.5-inch PATA drive, HyperOs software (which swaps RAM contents to a different drive), or a backup battery (5 Ah or 10 Ah).

 The drive is rated 125 MB/s data rate, 44k I/O per second.